Reconstruction of the dark energy scalar field potential by Gaussian process: Discussions and conclusions

-The accuracy of the reconstructed $V(\phi)$ is significantly affected by the simulation of H(z).
-In this study, we simulate H(z) using Gaussian Process based on the observed Hubble parameter H(z).
-The simulated H(z) varies each time, and the different results of the simulation have a considerable impact on the reconstructed $V(\phi)$.
-The improvement in accuracy rate can vary from 5$\%$ to 30$\%$ due to the different simulated H(z).
-As discussed in Sec. \ref{sec:Comparison}, the number of data points is more critical than different priors.
-Therefore, in the future, we will focus on obtaining more H(z) data to enhance the accuracy of the dark energy scalar field potential $V(\phi)$.
+The accuracy of the reconstructed $V(\phi)$ is significantly affected by the simulation of $H(z)$.
+In this study, we simulate $H(z)$ using Gaussian Process based on the observed Hubble parameter $H(z)$.
+The simulated $H(z)$ varies each time, and the different results of the simulation have a considerable impact on the reconstructed $V(\phi)$.
+The improvement in accuracy rate can vary from 5$\%$ to 30$\%$ due to the different simulated $H(z)$.
+As discussed in Sec. \ref{sec:Simulation}, the number of data points is important.
+Therefore, in the future, we will focus on obtaining more $H(z)$ data to enhance the accuracy of the dark energy scalar field potential $V(\phi)$.

-\acknowledgments We thank Kang Jiao, Jie-Feng Chen, and Yu-Chen Wang for their useful discussions.
-This work was supported by the National Science Foundation of China (Grants No. 11929301).